viva-ronaldo/avr/README.md

 # 3         b          38
 ```

-Use `r report = TRUE` to output a nicely formatted report showing the round-by-round election results and the vote transfers that occurred.
+Use `report = TRUE` to output a nicely formatted report showing the round-by-round election results and the vote transfers that occurred.

+**TODO** look at full ballots for transfer grid in report
 **TODO** merge stv and ensemble_stv into one function